Deputy Prime Minister Winston Peters railroads Transport Minister Phil Twyford's light rail timeline

-Deputy Prime Minister Winston Peters has cast the future of light rail into further doubt just hours after his fellow Cabinet minister said there would be spades in the ground "soon".
+Deputy Prime Minister Winston Peters has cast the future of light rail into further doubt just hours after his fellow Cabinet minister said the Government was "highly motivated" to progress the project.

 The project – which was one of Labour's flagship 2017 election policies – has been plagued with delays and much remains uncertain.